I have heard that The DaVinci Code is entertaining fiction. I'd be interested in your thoughts on this.

 We should be careful, therefore, when recommending the book to unbelievers.
 At the very least, we should not recommend the book without also looking for some opportunity to engage the person in a meaningful conversation about the life and purpose of the true Jesus.
 In that way, the book could actually become an effective witnessing tool to help drive a conversation about the truth of our faith and the Gospel message.

 In fact, the book or movie may offer us our only opportunity to conduct such a conversation with an unbeliever who might not otherwise entertain such a discussion.
 I've even toyed with the thought that the novel (in combination with the Bible, of course) could be made the focus of a useful Sunday School class in teaching young Christians how to defend the tenets of our faith and how to witness to those prone to believing the nonsense contained in the book.

 Secondly, Philippians 1:10 teaches, “approve the things that are excellent, in order to be sincere and blameless until the day of Christ.”
 Much like the first verse, this verse reminds us to give our support and approval only to those things that are “excellent” – in other words, spiritually helpful and pleasing to God.
-As I consider these two verses, I find it harder to recommend The DaVinci Code as a casual read.
-So perhaps its only real value is as a tool for use in ministry (in the way I described earlier).
+As we consider these two verses, we find it harder to recommend The DaVinci Code as a casual read, so perhaps its only real value is as a tool for use in ministry (in the way described earlier).